sourcegraph/sourcegraph-public-snapshot/internal/cmd/search-blitz/README.md

 # Search-Blitz

 The purpose of Search-Blitz is to provide a baseline for our search performance.
-Search-Blitz calls the stream and GraphQL API of Sourcegraph.com for typical queries in regular intervals.
+Search-Blitz calls the stream and GraphQL APIs for typical queries in regular intervals.
 Sourcegraph recognizes the Search-Blitz's `User-Agent` and sends metrics to Prometheus.